czbiohub-sf/protoSpaceJAM/docs/source/algorithmandparameters.rst

    :alt: Recode_strategy

 | Notes:
-| - There are three recoding intesities: "full", "prevent recut", and "none".
+| - There are three recoding intensities: "full", "prevent recut", and "none".
 |   In "full", both the Cas9/gRNA binding site and the cut-to-insert region are recoded.
 |   In "prevent recut", only the Cas9/gRNA binding site is recoded.
 | - The Cutting Frequency Determination (CFD) score was created by `Doench et al. <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4744125/>`_  to calculate the off-target potential of sgRNA:DNA interaction.